springernature/webpagetest-mapper/README.md

 Thus,
 standard mappers
 are loaded
-on the first attempt
+at the first attempt
 and custom extensions
 are loaded
-on the second attempt.
+at the second attempt.

 Mappers are called
 with two arguments,